Flat Roofing is Popular in the DC Metro Area

 Flat Roofing is Popular in the DC Metro Area

   Did you know that nearly all row houses and buildings in DC and Capitol Hill

   area have flat roofs?
 And all modern homes with steel frame structures and open

   floor plans have flat roofs?
 So if old and new use flat roof construction, it

   must be the best material for roofing, right?
 Not Necessarily.

   The demands on flat roofs are unique to other materials.
 Flat roofs are “flat.”

   At least nearly, but they do grade a tiny tiny bit. and slowly drain into

   stormwater management systems such as large gutters and downspout drains.
 Flat

   roofs need to be water proof because they need to hold standing water and

   prevent leakage into the underlying wood roof decking.
-Installing flat roofs is
+Contractors who Install

-  very specialized and it requires careful attention to details by the roof
+  flat roofs are very specialized and need to pay careful attention to details.

-  contractor.

   Nearly all new flat roofs are made of either TPO or EPDM membranes.
 So which one

   is better and what are the pros and cons?

   What is the Best Flat Roof Membrane?

   60% of all flat roofs installed these days have TPO membranes.
 But why?
 What

   makes TPO singly ply better than EPDM and other low slope systems?
 Some roofers

   believe TPO is easier to water proof than EPDM.
 But there are many differences

   in the two roofing materials and how they are installed.
 TPO is more widely used

   in the Maryland, DC and NOVA areas.

   Premier Roofing specializes in flat roof replacement and repair.
 We do

   commercial and residential flat roof contracting.
 Finding a TPO specialist is

   important.
 TPO is technique sensitive compared to asphalt shingle installation.

   Many of our projects are completed in Washington DC, Silver Spring and

   Alexandria.
 We have over 25 years of experience in the roof industry.
 We are

   happy to evaluate your project and determine what installation or repair is best

   for your situation.

   Let’s take a look at the differences in the systems.
 What are the advantages of

   TPO and EPDM?
 What makes one better than the other?